 Conversation skills can help autistic teenagers build meaningful relationships and friendships with their peers.
 This can help with their confidence, self-worth and sense of belonging.

-Conversation skills for teenagers with autism spectrum disorder: step by step
+Conversation skills for autistic teenagers: step by step

-Go up to the person you want to talk to, but stop when you’re about an arm’s length away.
-Face the person.
+1. Go to the person you want to talk to

 Take it in turns when you and someone else are talking to each other.
 Let the person answer your questions.
 Give the person a chance to ask you a question in return.